blockblu-io/cardano-time-ts/README.md

 # Cardano Time - Typescript Library

-`cardano-time-ts` is a small library for handling epochs and slots in Cardano.
+`cardano-time` is a small library for handling epochs and slots in Cardano.

 ## Build